Reverendissimo/asocial/INSTALLATION_FOR_FRIENDS.md

 # Asocial Extension - Installation Guide

+## ⚠️ Important Notice

+**This software is a Proof of Concept (PoC) for educational purposes only.**

+- **NOT for production use** - This is experimental software
+- **NOT reliable** - Do not use for protecting sensitive information
+- **Use at your own risk** - No warranties or guarantees provided

 ## What is Asocial?
-Asocial is a Chrome extension that provides end-to-end encryption for social media posts.
-You can encrypt your messages so only people with the right keys can read them.
+Asocial is a Chrome extension that demonstrates end-to-end encryption concepts for social media posts.
+You can encrypt your messages so only people with the right keys can read them. **This is for educational purposes only.**

 ## Installation Steps